The Carlyle Club is proud to present the first-ever reactionary poster campaign.

 Unless some way is found to escape from our current political situation, to use Frederic Bastiat’s words, in which the State has become the “great fiction” through which everyone tries to live at everyone else’s expense, we are facing a fiscal and general social crisis that may truly be destructive of society in the coming years.

-Michael Jonas explores the downsides of “racial and ethnic diversity” in a notorious neo-Nazi newsletter called… the Boston Globe (August 2007).
-Singapore’s Lee Kuan Yew (August 2005) informs Der Spiegel that “in multiracial societies, you don’t vote in accordance with your economic interests and social interests, you vote in accordance with race and religion.”
-From Hungary to Greece, the dreaded “fascism” is once again on the rise in Europe (April and June 2012) — so hyper-progressive MSNBC talking head Rachel Maddow decides she might as well go ahead and introduce a national audience to Richard Spencer’s unusually attractive brand of white nationalism (May 2013).
+Michael Jonas explores the downsides of “racial and ethnic diversity” in a notorious neo-Nazi newsletter called… the Boston Globe (2007).
+Singapore’s Lee Kuan Yew (2005) informs Der Spiegel that “in multiracial societies, you don’t vote in accordance with your economic interests and social interests, you vote in accordance with race and religion.”
+From Hungary to Greece, the dreaded “fascism” is once again on the rise in Europe (2012 — and again) — so hyper-progressive MSNBC talking head Rachel Maddow decides she might as well go ahead and introduce a national audience to Richard Spencer’s unusually attractive brand of white nationalism (2013).
 Yeah, sure, why not.

 The statement that an armed revolution might be necessary in the next few years.

 Surely something is happening here.
 What could it be?
-That’s the basic question we sought to visualize in this issue of Radish.
 As always, gentle reader, we leave the final judgment up to you.

 But you should probably stock up on canned food.